 We eat a lot of pork tenderloin at our house.
 It’s just so easy to prepare, and there are so many ways to prepare it.
 But this is hands-down, without a doubt, my family’s favorite way to enjoy pork tenderloin.

 Besides the great taste, I love it because it’s so easy.
 I also love the glaze.
 A lot.
-You could just skip the pork and eat the glaze with a spoon!
+In fact, you could just skip the pork and eat the glaze with a spoon!

 - 1 (2 pound) boneless pork tenderloin

 - 1 teaspoon ground sage

 - 1/4 teaspoon pepper

 - 1/2 cup brown sugar

 - 1/4 cup balsamic vinegar

 - 1/2 cup water

 - Combine sage, salt, pepper and garlic.
 Rub over roast.